Medical SEO: Improve Your Healthcare Website’s Rankings

 • If your website is a blog that allows comments or a forum-based website, actively moderate all comments.
 Forum based websites are notorious for people giving out advice without having any expertise, authoritativeness or trustworthiness to do so and in order to keep up quality, you should monitor them closely.

-It goes without saying that the first and most vital step to improving your E-A-T is to improve your overall content quality and trustworthiness.
+It goes without saying that the first and most vital step to improving your E-E-A-T is to improve your overall content quality and trustworthiness.

 Can I Still Rank My Medical Website If I’m Not A Healthcare Expert?